Bonnie Doon Best Photography Destination

 A sunset shoot was held situated on the banks near the bridges.
 As you are coming towards the bridges from Melbourne, just before you cross over, turn right down Maintongoon Road.
 It's only a short distance on the left and there's a dirt road entry into where the boat ramp lies.

-Due to mobility issues, I remained upon the banks by the boat ramp.
+Due to mobility issues, I remained on the banks by the boat ramp.
 As it is steep and slippery down further.
 So, you need to exercise care.

 There are two bridges over Lake Eildon.
 The disused railway bridge and the road traffic bridge.
 Now, the old railway bridge is a part of the Mansfield-Tallarook Rail Trail which means you can cycle or walk across it.